HackBulgaria/Ruby-on-Rails-1/week4/online-store/README.md

 * `POST /products/new` - Creates a new product.
 * `PUT /products/{index}` - Updates product with {index}.
 * `DELETE /products/{index}` - Deletes product with {index}.
+* `GET /search/{type}/{slug}` - Searches for an entity of specified {type} with name that contains {slug}.
+E.g: GET /search/product/something

 To make things more interesting we'll require you to **NOT** use generators at all!

+Start by using mock data for these entities and only do the "piping" by defining the required routes and actions.
+Next time we'll cover persistence and you will be able to actually store this data on disk.